 A demo mode is available, and can be activated with MENU button in the diagnostics menu.
-Two modes are available.
+Three modes are available.

-- Mode 1 is a dynamic demo mode taking the present value as the start point and slowly varying all the available values. - Mode 2 is a static mode taking the present values and keeping them active.
+- Mode 1 is a dynamic demo mode taking the present values as the start point and slowly varying all the available values. - Mode 2 is a static mode taking the present values and keeping them active. - Mode 3 is a fixed speed longitudinal 5 kn, transversal 1 kn.